ilfarhanahmed/FMG_Python/readme.md

-# FortiManager Interface Configuration Reporter
+# Fetch FortiGate interface details from FortiManager using Python and JSON API

 This Python script automates the retrieval of network interface settings from devices managed by FortiManager.
 Using the Fortinet JSON-RPC API, it gathers hostnames, interface names, IP addresses, and DHCP statuses, exporting the results into a structured CSV file.